abetkin/webtypes/README.md

 # Features

-Why might you consider using API Star for your next Web API project?
+Why might you consider using webtypes for your next Web API project?

 * **Schema generation** - Support for automatically generating OpenAPI schemas.
 * **Expressive** - Type annotated views, that make for expressive, testable code.
-* **Performance** - Dynamic behaviour for determining how to run each view makes API Star incredibly efficient.
+* **Performance** - Dynamic behaviour for determining how to run each view makes webtypes incredibly efficient.
 * **Throughput** - Support for asyncio allows for building high-throughput non-blocking applications.

 ---

 # Quickstart

-Install API Star:
+Install webtypes:

 ```bash
 $ pip3 install webtypes